Which type of digital camera should you choose?

 - most models lack a viewfinder.

-Buy if: You’re a beginner or you want better-quality photos than your smartphone camera, although some phone cameras can rival compact cameras nowadays.
+You’re a beginner or you want better-quality photos than your smartphone camera, although some phone cameras can rival compact cameras nowadays.

 See our compact camera reviews to find the ideal point-and-shoot camera for you.